Understanding Your Health Plan

 EMMA Can Help

-Emma is an online assistance tool that is incorporated in the FlexOnline benefits enrollment system, that can help you with the medical plan decision making process.
-Emma takes the annual cost to have a medical plan and adds the estimated cost of what you might spend to use your health plan (based on how you answer certain questions), and lets you know which plan she believes might be most cost effective for you.
+Emma is an online assistance tool that is built into the FlexOnline benefits enrollment system, and can help you with the medical plan decision making process.
+The Emma tool calculates the annual cost to have a medical plan through Dartmouth and adds the estimated cost of what she thinks you might spend each year, to use your medical and pharmacy plans (based on how you answer certain questions).
+She then makes a medical plan recommendation by listing in order which medical plan she believes would be the most cost effective for you.
 Please note: Emma is not the ultimate decision maker, you are.
 So please feel free to try various scenarios and see if Emma changes her selection, but remember, ultimately, the final decision is yours.

 Tax Advantage Plans

-Tax advantage plans are special IRS governed accounts that allow you to receive money from Dartmouth or put aside your own money on a pre-tax basis, that will later be used to pay for eligible medical expenses.
-Your employment category, your FTE, your annual salary and the health plan that you choose, determines which tax advantage plan(s) you are eligible to participate in and how much money you are eligible to receive from Dartmouth and how much you are eligible to contribute of your own funds during the calendar year.
-Access a helpful chart that demonstrates how the Cigna plans work with the tax advantage plans.
+Tax advantage plans are special IRS governed accounts that allow you to receive money from Dartmouth or put aside your own money on a pre-tax basis, that will later be used to pay for eligible medical or child care expenses.
+Your employment category, your FTE, your annual salary the health plan that you choose, and the age of your dependent children, determine which tax advantage plan(s) you are eligible to participate in and how much money you are eligible to receive from Dartmouth each calendar year.
+The IRS determines the annual limit of each tax advantage account each fall for the coming calendar year.
+Examples of Tax advantage plans are Health Care FSA's, Health Savings Accounts, Health Reimbursement Accounts, Dependent Care FSAs and the Child Care Subsidy.

 Transparency In Coverage Rule